ionutmodo/ExperimentBuilder/README.md

 Once the `ExperimentBuilder` object is created, you can add command line arguments on the fly using `add_param` method as key and value pairs.
 They will be converted automatically to strings and will be added to the project using the `getattr` builtin function, preceded by the underscore prefix (to be able to differentiate them from other attributes in the object).

 There is also support for boolean command line arguments.
 For example, if you use `add_param('normalize', True)`, then it will only add the `--normalize` argument.
-If you use `add_param('normalize', False)`, there no argument will be added to the command line.
+If you use `add_param('normalize', False)`, then no argument will be added to the command line.

-After you added all required arguments, you should call the `run` method, with the following parameters:
+After you added all required arguments (either in constructor using `defaults` or by calling `add_param` method), you should call the `run` method, with the following parameters:
 - `exp_folder`: the root folder where you will store all experiments
 - `exp_name`: the name of your experiment, which will be a folder saved at the path given by the `exp_folder` parameter.
 This is a template that allows you to use hyperparameter values in the name.
-For example, if you called `add_param('lr', 0.1)`, then you can use ```exp_name=Template('lr=${lr}')``` and the folder will be named `lr=0.1`.
+For example, if you called `add_param('lr', 0.1)`, then you can use ```exp_name=Template('lr=${lr}')``` and the folder will be named `lr=0.1`
 - `parallelize_dict`: a dictionary with keys `workers`, `param`, `values`, explained below.
-It allows you to create multiple runs for the program in which only one parameter is different.
-For example, it can be used to run a program with the same hyper-parameters (added using `add_param` method), but different seeds, as in the `example.py` file in this repository.
+It allows you to create multiple command line arguments for your `main.py` program in which only one parameter is different.
+For example, it can be used to run a program with the same hyper-parameters, but different seeds, as in the [experiment.py](https://github.com/ionutmodo/ExperimentBuilder/blob/main/example.py) file in this repository.
+  Dictionary keys:
-  - `workers`: specifies the number of workers in the Processing Pool that will run the commands
+  - `workers`: specifies the number of workers in the Processing Pool that will run the different commands in parallel
   - `param`: specifies the parameter that will get multiple values
   - `values`: specifies the values for the parameter
 - `param_name_for_exp_root_folder`: it is expected that your `~/workplace/Application/main.py` script require a parameter that specifies a root folder on the disk where you will save all your experiments to (suppose it's called `root_folder`).
-In this case, you must set `param_name_for_exp_root_folder='root_folder'` such that, in the `run` method, it will be given the value `exp_folder + exp_name` when you run the script.
+In this case, you must set `param_name_for_exp_root_folder='root_folder'` such that, in the `run` method, it will be given the value `os.path.join(exp_folder, exp_name)` when you run the script
 - `debug`: set it to True if you only want to print the commands that the `ExperimentBuilder` builds.
-Set it to False in order to actually run those commands in a Linux environment.
+Set it to False in order to actually run those commands in a Linux environment

 An example is provided in the file [experiment.py](https://github.com/ionutmodo/ExperimentBuilder/blob/main/example.py) and you can actually see the output for that program at the bottom of the script.